Telephony powers your agent’s ability to make and receive phone calls. This section explains available options with links to setup guides for each.

 To validate these benchmarks or troubleshoot quality issues, see the measurement methodology for detailed steps on collecting RTT, jitter, packet loss, and MOS data from your infrastructure.

-• Connect your phone system (SIP/PBX) — Bring your carrier or PBX via SIP trunking for enterprise deployments.
-Learn about our SIP integrations or see how to connect your own system.
+Connect your phone system (SIP/PBX) — Bring your carrier or PBX via SIP trunking for Enterprise deployments.
+We maintain native integrations with Twilio, Telnyx, RingCentral, and Vonage, and have community-validated integrations for several other providers.
+See the SIP Integration overview for the full tier breakdown, or go straight to how to connect your own system.

 Start with a test number to validate call flows.
 Move to Twilio or SIP/PBX for scale and control.